samiazirar/samiazirar.github.io/index.md

 ## Research Interests

-- **World Models:** image recognition, image generation, video captioning
+- **World Models:** Video generation, physical plausibility, temporal coherence
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Robotics:** Trajectory learning, cross-embodiment transfer, generalization

 ## News

 - **[Jun.
 2025]** I had much fun at the ETH Robotic Summer School!
 - **[Feb.
 2025]** I started as a PhD Student at the RPL Lab Uni Bonn!
 - **[Feb.
 2024]** I started my Master Thesis about Task Planning at the RWTH RLeap in Aachen.
 - **[Apr.
-2024]** Our Paper about using LLMs as a intelligent query system is accepted to ICASI
+2024]** Our Paper about using LLMs as a intelligent query system is accepted to ICASI.
+- **[Jun.
+2023]** I started as a Graduate Research Fellow at Ontario Tech/ NRC Canada.